-The extensive benefits of active transportation were documented for this study.
-These benefits include decreased impact on the environment through reduced motor vehicle usage, health benefits through increased physical activity and reduced stress, and economic benefits through increased tourism and increased attractiveness for potential home buyers.
+The extensive benefits of active transportation have been documented for this study.
+These benefits include decreased impact on the environment through reduced motor vehicle usage, health benefits through enhanced physical activity and reduced stress, and economic benefits through expanded tourism and attractiveness for potential home buyers.